Sirvelia-Labs/Simple-CSV-Tables/readme.txt

 == Description ==

 With Simple CSV Tables you will be able to register unlimited CSV files.
-Those files will be associated to a shortcode taht prints a dynamic table anywhere.
+Those files will be associated to a shortcode that prints a dynamic table anywhere.

 == Installation ==